 An Outline Business Case for the development at Bro Ddyfi Hospital was submitted to Welsh Government in 2017.
 This scheme will integrate primary care services onto the site and establish Bro Ddyfi Hospital as a Wellbeing Community Hub for the local community.
-The facility will provide a base for health, local authority and Third Sector teams, encouraging integration and efficiency and will create a 'hub' to improve access to health and social care, well-being, prevention and health promotion facilities.
-Working with the Mid Wales Collaborative, BCUHB and HDUHB we will be looking at what services can be repatriated to Machynlleth to provide care closer to home.
+The facility will provide a base for health, social care and Third Sector teams, encouraging integration and efficiency and will create a 'hub' to improve access to health and social care, well-being, prevention and health promotion facilities.
+Working with the Mid Wales Collaborative, Betsi Cadwaladr University Health Board and Hywel Dda University Health Board we will be looking at what services can be repatriated to Machynlleth to provide care closer to home.

-The Full Business Case will be aligned with the Health and Care Strategy outcomes and new model of care, and further work will be undertaken with the community to develop the model of care and to create a 'Wellbeing Community Hub'.
+The Full Business Case will be aligned with the Health and Care Strategy outcomes and new model of care, and further work will be undertaken with the community to develop the model of care and to create a 'Wellbeing Community Hub' by 2020.